 Every Fall Even Years

 BIO-380 Special Topics in Biology 1.00-4.00

 Special topics in biology as deemed necessary by needs of students.
 The course may include extensive field trips, lab opportunities, or special classes on important topics in biology.
 May be offered for one to four credits.
 See course section comments for description.
 Descriptions prior to summer 2022 can be viewed at marian.edu/registrar.

 At Discretion of Department

-BIO-398 Intro to Independent Research 1.00-3.00
+BIO-398 Directed Guided Research 1.00-4.00

-Under the guidance of a faculty sponsor, students identify a research topic, perform a literature review, create a research design, gather and analyze data.
-This course may be repeated for a maximum of 6 credits.
-Requires instructor approval.
-Graded S/U.
+Under the guidance of a faculty sponsor, students identify a research topic, perform a literature review, create a research design, gather and analyze data, and report their findings with an APA-style manuscript and formal presentation.
+Papers deemed to be of sufficient quality by the faculty sponsor may be presented at a regional research conference.

 At Discretion of Department

-BIO-435 Advanced Biochemistry 4.00-

-Students will gain a comprehensive understanding of human metabolism by exploring the chemistry, energetics, and regulation of metabolic pathways.
-This includes a study of carbohydrate, protein, and lipid metabolism, including pathways of glycolysis, gluconeogenesis, the Krebs Cycle, the Urea Cycle, beta oxidation, electron transport and ATP synthesis.

-Take BIO-335.
-(Required, Previous). | Take BIO-336L.
-(Required, Previous).

-Every Spring

-BIO-435L Advanced Biochemistry Lab -

-Students will explore experimental techniques commonly used to study biomolecules by completing a semester long project.
-Students will learn how research discoveries contribute to developing our understanding of biochemistry and treatments for metabolic diseases.

-Take BIO-435.
-(Required, Concurrent).

-BIO-440 Principles of Bioinformatics 4.00- This course presents the essential components of bioinformatics as a scientific discipline for the organization and analysis of large amounts of biological data, from locating sources of data to project management to visualizing analyses.
+BIO-440 Principles of Bioinformatics 4.00-

+This course presents the essential components of bioinformatics as a scientific discipline for the organization and analysis of large amounts of biological data, from locating sources of data to project management to visualizing analyses.
 Students will focus on developing basic skills for working with large data sets and explore modern techniques applicable to careers in basic research, data science, and medicine.
 The course emphasizes hands on practice with real genetic, -omic, and other data and is designed for students without any prior experience with programming or computational science.
 Three lecture hours and three lab hours per week.

 Take BIO-315.
 (Required, Previous).

 Every Spring Even Years

-BIO-440L Principles of Bioinformatics Lab
+BIO-440L Principles of Bioinformatics Lab-

 BIO-440 lab

 Take BIO-440.
 (Required, Concurrent).

 At Discretion of Department

 BIO-444 Human Medical Physiology 5.00-

 The content of this course will provide a descrip)on of all the essen)al aspects of human physiology.
 The depth of this course is designed to prepare students for the integra)ve physiology normally presented in veterinary, dental, or medical schools, or graduate programs in physiology.
 Four lecture hours and 2 lab hours per week.

 Take BIO-307 or BIO-315.
 (Required, Previous).

 Every Spring

-BIO-444L Human Medical Physiology Lab
+BIO-444L Human Medical Physiology Lab -

 BIO-444 lab.